Cannabis in Australia: Supply trends

+Production and Importation

+Since the legalisation of commercially grown cannabis in 2015, there have been a number of Australian medical cannabis cultivators that have been registered to try to meet market demand.
+Despite this a total of 77.4 tonnes of cannabis was imported into Australia in 2024.
+However, domestic production increased 59% over the previous year for a total of 42.4 tonnes of medicinal cannabis that same year.

 Supply

 Medicinal cannabis products and their supply in Australia are regulated by the Therapeutic Goods Administration of Australia.

 Prevalence and price

 2010–2020

 According to the Australian Institute of Health & Welfare cannabis is relatively easy to obtain in Australia.
 Regular injecting drug users and users of ecstasy or other stimulants report that cannabis is "easy" or "very easy" to obtain.
 This has remained stable over time, as has purity and pricing.
 Perceived availability was the highest for hydroponic cannabis (88% of IDRS users and 90% of EDRS users rated it 'easy'or very easy' to obtain).
 Bush cannabis (78% of IDRS users and 78% of EDRS users rated it 'easy or very easy' to obtain).
 The primary source of cannabis reported by recent users aged 14 years or older was friends (66%), followed by dealers (19.9%) in 2016 (AIHW 2017) (Table S2.5).